AllenInstitute/bmtk/docs/autodocs/source/bionet.rst

 BioNet
 ======

 BioNet is a high-level interface to `NEURON <http://neuron.yale.edu/neuron/>`_ that facilitates simulations of large-scale neuronal networks on parallel computer architecture.
+The soure code for BioNet is located in the folder /bmtk/simulator/bionet

 Installation
 ------------